hdlugas/slurm_for_bioinformatics_tutorial/README.md

 <a name="logging-in"></a>
 ### 1.2 Logging into the Grid
-It is recommended to connect to the Grid using ssh (which stands for Secure Shell Protocol) which is a method allowing one to access computers over an unsecured network.
+It is recommended to connect to the Grid using ssh (which stands for Secure Shell Protocol) which is a method allowing one to access remote computers over an unsecured network.
 <a name="logging-in-mac-linux"></a>
 #### 1.2.1 Mac OS / Linux
-If you are using Mac OS X or Linux, open up a terminal window, and run `ssh (AccessID)@grid.wayne.edu` where (AccessID) is replaced with your own AccessID.
+If you are using Mac OS X or Linux, open a terminal window, and run `ssh (AccessID)@grid.wayne.edu` where (AccessID) is replaced with your own AccessID.
 For example, since my AccessID is fy7392, I run the command `ssh fy7392@grid.wayne.edu` to connect to the grid.
-You will then be prompted for your WSU password which is the same password you use to log into WSU Academica.
+You will be prompted for your WSU password which is the same password you use to log into WSU Academica.
 You should then be prompted with a QR code and instructions to set-up Google Authenticator.
 This will require you download the Google Authenticator app on a smartphone, tablet, or computer.
 Once you have installed Google Authenticator and scanned the QR